1. Q: Should I submit a PIP claim or a workers' comp claim first?

 2. Q: Which pays my medical bills first?

-A: Personal injury protection pays your medical bills first.
+A: Personal Injury Protection, or PIP, pays your medical bills first.
 As a driver in Florida, you are required to have at least $10,000 of this type of coverage.
 This coverage pays for your injuries in a car accident up until the amount you have insured.
 The workers compensation system then works with your insurance carrier to coordinate benefits as the law specifies.